 13.2 General Organization of the Domestic Relations Division

-(a) Presiding Judge - The Presiding Judge of the Domestic Relations Division of the Circuit Court of Cook County shall have general administrative supervision of the Domestic Relations Division including the marriage and family counseling service.
+(a) Presiding Judge - The Presiding Judge of the Domestic Relations Division of the Circuit Court of Cook County shall have general administrative supervision of the Domestic Relations Division including Family Mediation Services.
 The Presiding Judge of the Domestic Relations Division also shall have the authority to promulgate General Orders as necessary to administer the Division.
 In addition, the Presiding Judge shall have the authority to increase or decrease the number of individual calendar and team calendar judges as well as create new calendars in the Division.